Gainesville Regional Airport: History

-The control tower operates 645a to 1030p daily.
-After the passing of Gainesville native Tom Petty on October 2, 2017, a change.org petition was started to have the airport renamed "Tom Petty - Gainesville Regional Airport".
+The airport's control tower operates from 6:45a to 10:30p daily.
+After the death of musician Tom Petty, a Gainesville native, on October 2, 2017, a change.org petition was started to have the airport renamed "Tom Petty - Gainesville Regional Airport".Although as of 2025 the petition is no longer up and has been canceled.

-In 2021 Gainesville Regional Airport added a 15,200 square-foot expansion onto their terminal.
+In 2021, Gainesville Regional Airport added a 15,200 square-foot expansion onto their terminal.
 The new expansion adds a mother lactation room, a pet relief area, two new gates, hundreds of new seats with charging ports, a departure and arrival board, and an area for a food/store vendor.
 In addition to the expansion, the existing terminal was given a renovation.
-The project cost $16 million dollars that was funded by a $12 million dollar grant from the FAA.
-Plans to add a parking structure are currently in discussion, with immediate plans to construct a temporary parking lot to alleviate capacity issues.
+The project cost $16 million dollars, funded mostly by a $12 million dollar grant from the FAA.

+In February 2024, the airport broke ground on a new four story 418-space parking garage to alleviate parking concerns.
+The garage will also house new ride-sharing pickup points and bus service and is expected to open by July 2025.

+In September 2024, the Gainesville Regional Airport announced an agreement to install an electric charging station that can charge electric aircraft.

+The airport served a record 578,000 passengers in 2024.

-Facilities
+Facilities and aircraft

+Aircraft

 The airport covers 1,650 acre and has two asphalt runways: 11/29 is 7,504 by 150 feet (2,287 x 46 m) and 07/25 is 4,158 by 100 feet (1,267 x 30 m).

-In the year ending September 30, 2011 the airport had 70,876 aircraft operations, average 366 per day: 73% general aviation, 8% air taxi, 8% military and 1% airline.
-185 aircraft are based at the airport: 83% single-engine, 9% multi-engine, 4% jet and 4% helicopter.